Cyclone Taylor: Renfrew Creamery Kings (1909–1912)

-Despite the high-priced talent, which included four future members of the Hockey Hall of Fame on the roster, Renfrew finished third in the NHA and thus were not able to make a challenge for the Stanley Cup, a right reserved for the league winner.
-Taylor performed well, finishing fourth on the team in scoring with ten goals in twelve games.
-During the season one of the most famous legends about Taylor developed: prior to Renfrew's first game in Ottawa against the Senators, Taylor boasted he would score a goal while skating backwards (an unusual way to skate at the time, let alone score).
-Despite his boast prior to the February 12, 1908 game, Taylor was held scoreless as Ottawa won 8–5.
-However during the next game between the two, on March 8 in Renfrew, the Creamery Kings won 17–2, and Taylor scored three times, including one where he skated backwards.
+Despite the high-priced talent, which included four future members of the Hockey Hall of Fame on the roster, Renfrew finished third in the NHA and thus could not make a challenge for the Stanley Cup, a right reserved for the league winner.
+Taylor performed well, scoring ten goals in twelve games, finishing fourth on the team.
+During the season, one of the most famous legends about Taylor developed: before Renfrew's first game in Ottawa against the Senators, Taylor boasted he would score a goal while skating backward (an unusual way to skate at the time, let alone score).
+Despite his boast before the February 12, 1908, game, Taylor was held scoreless as Ottawa won 8–5.
+However, during the next game between the two, on March 8 in Renfrew, the Creamery Kings won 17–2, and Taylor scored three times, including once where he skated backward.

-Taylor re-signed with Renfrew for the 1910–11 season, though a league-wide drop in salaries saw him earn only $1,800.
+Taylor re-signed with Renfrew for the 1910–11 season, though a league-wide salary drop saw him earn only $1,800.
 Reflecting later on, Taylor said that he and the other players "knew those big first-year salaries couldn't last."
 The Patrick brothers had moved west to join their father to establish a lumber company in British Columbia, and Lalonde joined the rival Montreal Canadiens.
 A weakened Renfrew team again finished third.
 Taylor scored twelve goals in sixteen games to again place fourth on the team in scoring.

-Renfrew disbanded prior to the 1911–12 season, and the rights to its players were dispersed to the other teams in the league.
+Renfrew disbanded before the 1911–12 season, and the rights to its players were dispersed to the other teams in the league.
 Taylor was claimed by the Wanderers, whose owner, Sam Lichtenhein, was working on a new arena and needed a star player to bolster attendance.
-However Taylor refused to report to the club because he was not interested in moving to or playing in Montreal, stating he would only play for Ottawa or not at all.
+However, Taylor refused to report to the club because he was not interested in moving to or playing in Montreal, stating he would only play for Ottawa or not at all.
 Despite attempts by the Senators to trade for him, Taylor's rights remained with the Wanderers, leading him to sit out the season.
 Though he did not play, Taylor was still paid a salary of $1,200 by the Senators in hopes that he would join them for the following season, and he spent the winter playing a few games and working as a referee in the local semi-professional league.
 At the end of the season the NHA sent an all-star team to Vancouver to play a series of games against teams from the Pacific Coast Hockey Association (PCHA), a new professional league established by the Patricks in Western Canada.
 Though Taylor had not played all year, the Patricks had consented to the exhibition on the condition that Taylor would be included on the NHA team.